austin-bitcoin-developers/regtest-dev-environment/README.md

 ### Optionally simulate

 `node simulate.js` will randomly create transaction and mine on default regtest node.
 This will give more of a real world feel with mempool transactions and blocks getting automatically mined.
 Be sure that before running you mine enough on the default node with the `generate` command so it will have money to spend

-### Exercise

-simulate chain split, kill all nodes, delete one of your regtest directories, start that node, mine some, then start other nodes